levynir/react-native-close-app/README.md

 # react-native-close-app

+Please don't use this, as this is not maintained

 React Native Code to Exit/Close Application.
 It uses the built-in `BackHandle`r module on android but on ios it requires a new native module.

 # Installation